PredictiveEcology/Require/README.md

 # Conclusion

-`Require` package offers a simple, lightweight, package focused around a single function that is "rerun-tolerant", i.e., it will take sufficiently little time that it can be left in your script even for ongoing work.
+`Require` package offers a simple, lightweight, package focused around a single function that is "rerun-tolerant", i.e., it will take sufficiently little time to execute that it can be left in your script so it is run every time, even for ongoing work.
 The package has one dependencies (`data.table`) and so can be used to install packages without interfering with itself.

 ## Contributions